 Unconditional love can help you learn and grow as a person.
 Why?
-The reason is partly that that person provides you with a safe base.
-Knowing that they're there for you no matter what happens, you naturally feel freer to explore.
+The reason for this is due in part to that person providing you with a safe space to be yourself, which allows for your own personal growth.
+Knowing that they’re there for you no matter what happens, you naturally feel freer to explore.
 You feel less fear about facing difficult challenges.

 Loving unconditionally provides you with benefits for yourself, too.
 It helps you experience joy for someone else, increasing your joy at the same time.
 You take joy in their accomplishments, but you also feel a connection that goes beyond achievement.

 When you love someone wholeheartedly, you become more empathetic and compassionate.
 You’re less likely to judge other people based on their life circumstances.
 So, you give yourself more opportunities to get to know people who are different from you.
 The beauty of that is that you live a richer, fuller life.